xLeachimx/masteroids/design/gameplay.md

   - Start, which starts a run
   - Instructions which details how to play
   - Quit which stops the game running
+- When a pellet collides with an asteroid that asteroid will split such that:
+  - A small asteroid becomes nothing
+  - A large asteroid becomes 4 medium asteroids
+  - A medium asteroid becomes 2 small asteroids

 ## Secondary Mechanics